trololo23/Console-App/README.md

 3) Parser coverage with tests

 # Project Improvement Plans
-Add the ability to work with other image formats, with the help of other libraries, speed up the work of some heavy filters.
+Add the ability to work with other image formats, with the help of other libraries, speed up the work of some heavy filters, improve test coverage.